Employer news - summer 2019

 If you choose to wait until the end of a quarter to identify any shortfall amounts, please let us know via email to firstname.lastname@example.org that you are only making a shortfall payment and the member is not restarting employment with you.
 Otherwise, they are automatically started on a new membership and they will receive a membership welcome letter from us.

-As an employer, you have a number of responsibilities when it comes to super.Learn more
+As an employer, it’ is important you understand your responsibilities when it comes to your employees’ super.Learn more

 Employer engagement hub